muleyo/VideoAdBlockForTwitch/README.md

 - Click `Load unpacked Extension`
 - Navigate to the extracted folder from the ZIP Archive and select that folder.

-# Objective of this fork
+# To do

-- Keeping it donation- and ref-link free and ofcourse ___always open source___
+- ~~Migrating to Manifest v3 (Chrome)~~ ✔
-- Migrating to Manifest v3 (Chrome)
+- Publishing to the Chrome Webstore - 🕐 currently in review
-- Publishing to the Chrome Webstore
+- Publishing to the Edge Webstore - 🕐 currently in review

 # Credits
 - [@saucettv](https://github.com/saucettv) (original Author)